 - You can speak at your own volume and pace.
-If you're using a phone, hold it steady so the microphone picks up your voice clearly.
-If possible, use a microphone, connected to your mobile device. - Limit background noise: Try to avoid areas with too much background noise, like loud appliances or traffic.
+If possible, use an external microphone - Limit background noise: Try to avoid areas with too much background noise, like loud appliances or traffic.
 If you can, close windows or doors to reduce sound interference.